k5sha/k5sha/README.md

 👾 I like to develop average projects and automate boring things

-💪 I'm self taught but that doesn't mean I'm weak in development (check it in my codes😋)
+💪 I'm self taught but that doesn't mean I'm weak in development

 `It’s those who are earlier than the others, those who put in more effort, who can enjoy the feeling of success `